RysteQ/SBOS/README.md

 2. Improving the code
 3. Adding new features

-If anything my **top priority** is improving the code itself so I can make the OS smaller in size and making it more readable, after that is done I will improve the notepad application to make it more user friendly and only then I will add new features to the operating system itself.
+If anything my **top priority** is improving the code itself so I can make the OS smaller in size and making it more readable, after that is done I will improve the notepad application to make it more user friendly and only then I will focus on adding new features to the operating system itself.

 <br>

 ### What is not going to be implemented in the future

-There are two primary things I won't include to this OS of mine, that is making it 32 or 64bit, the second thing is any networking except for maybe a crossover ethernet cable so that two computer with this OS running can communicate to each other although that is **very** unlikely because let's be honest with ourselves, who is going to run this OS to more than one computer ?
+There are two primary things I won't include to this OS of mine, that is making it 32 or 64bit, the second thing is any networking except for maybe a crossover ethernet cable so that two computer with this OS installed can communicate to each other although that is **very** unlikely because let's be honest with ourselves, who is going to run this OS to more than one computer ?

 <br>